tapis-project/tutorials/hello/hello.md

 you have.

 Now that we have an access token, we are ready to make our first authenticated API request to Tapis.
-For this "Hello, Tapis" tutorial, we'll make a call to the Authenticator service to see that Tapis knows who we are.
+For this **Hello, Tapis** tutorial, we'll make a call to the Authenticator service to see that Tapis knows who we are.

 Copy the following block into your notebook and run it.